David-Villerot/my-builder-challenge-website/README.md

 ---

 ## Lessons Learned
-- **Cloud security is step one**—IAM and MFA aren’t optional.
+- **Cloud security is step one** - IAM and MFA aren’t optional.
-- **Static sites can be powerful** when combined with global distribution.
+- **Static sites can be powerful** - when combined with global distribution.
-- **Serverless architecture** makes adding dynamic features (like contact forms) simple and scalable.
+- **Serverless architecture** - makes adding dynamic features (like contact forms) simple and scalable.
-- **Documentation is part of development**—it’s how learning becomes reusable.
+- **Documentation is part of development** - it’s how we can see our progress.

 ---